 Mariano Rivera is a class act, and his walk-up song defined his role with the New York Yankees.
 Just like the Sandman, Rivera put the opposing batters to bed.
 The Yankees marketing team knew what it was doing when they chose this iconic rock song for the best closer in the history of the game.

 Rivera knew how to milk each entrance as he slowly walked to the field from the Yankees bullpen.
-He created the moment with the help of the perfect walk-up song.
+He created the moment with the help of this great walk up song.

 3) The Notorious B.I.G., “Big Poppa” (David Ortiz)